Meigs School

 Meigs School (or currently Meigs Academic Magnet Middle Prep) is a public magnet school located in Nashville, Tennessee.

 History

 The school is named in honor of James L. Meigs, Nashville's second superintendent of public schools.
-In a report by Superintendent Caldwell in 1880-81 he shared that "at least 150 Black students had been refused permission to enter a school because there was no room for them.
+In a report by Superintendent Caldwell in 1880-1881 he shared that, "at least 150 Black students had been refused permission to enter a school because there was no room for them.
 In 1881, the Nashville Board of Education appropriated funds for two new public schools for Black Students: Pearl and Meigs Schools, both built in the same two-story brick plan".
-From 1891–1892, Kizziah J. Bills a Black suffragist, worked at Meigs School.
+Kizziah J. Bills, a Black suffragist, worked at Meigs School in the 1891-1892 school year.

-Meigs School could accommodate 600 students when it opened as a grammar school in the fall of 1883 on Georgia Street.
+Meigs School opened as a grammar school in the fall of 1883 on Georgia Street and could accommodate 600 students.
 Robert S. White, a Black man with three years teaching experience, served as Meigs' first principal.
-Enrollment at Meigs in 1883-84 totaled 397 primary and intermediate pupils.
+Enrollment at Meigs in the 1883-1884 school year totaled 397 primary and intermediate pupils.
 Four teachers assisted the principal.